grafana/grafana-app-sdk/docs/admission-control.md

 multi-tenant operator to validate and/or mutate requests to the API server.

 > **Note**: Admission control is used for **static validation** (format, structure, type checks, static business rules).
 For **runtime validation**
-> that depends on external systems or dynamic state, use [`fieldErrors` in status](./architecture/field-errors-in-status.md) instead.
+> that depends on external systems or dynamic state, use [`fieldErrors` in status](./architecture/validation-patterns.md) instead.
-> See [Field Errors in Status](./architecture/field-errors-in-status.md) for details on when to use each approach.
+> See [Validation Patterns](./architecture/validation-patterns.md) for details on when to use each approach.

 The `resource` package contains two interfaces used for admission control:
 * [ValidatingAdmissionController](https://pkg.go.dev/github.com/grafana/grafana-app-sdk/resource#ValidatingAdmissionController), which is used to _validate_ incoming requests, returning a yes/no on whether the request should be allowed to proceed, and